tender meadows – 2025

 cyanotype printmaking – 31st august

-The owners of the Yellow Bird Cafe, you might not know that they are also talented artists!
-Their collaborative project Burn the Negatives began during the covid lockdown, and they have produced hundreds of stunning prints since.
+The owners of the Yellow Bird Cafe, nicole and carlos drew on a wealth of experience stemming from their collaborative project Burn the Negatives, which began during the covid lockdown, and they have produced hundreds of stunning prints since.

-With their help, you will learn how to prep your surface for exposure, then arrange a range of pressed flowers, leaves and grasses from the Field Shelter meadow onto your paper.
-You’ll then expose your design to the sun to create a beautiful sharp design in striking blue and white.
+With their help, participants learned how to prep the surface for exposure, then arranged a range of pressed flowers, leaves and grasses from the Field Shelter meadow onto their papers. they then exposed their designs to the sun to create beautiful sharp designs in striking blue and white.

 location